About Party Circle Icebreaker

 - At this time they go around the circle in the manner which was selected in step 2, similar to Duck Duck Goose.

-- But, when they cross paths on the opposite sides, they must stop and shake hands three times again.
-This time they say “Nice to meet you Sarah” and “Nice to meet you Bob” each time they shake hands.
+- But, when they cross paths on the opposite sides, they must stop and shake hands or wave three times again.
+This time they say “Nice to meet you Sarah” and “Nice to meet you Bob” each time they shake hands or wave.

-- After shaking hands three times, they continue around the circle until they get back to the place vacated by “Sarah”.
+- After shaking hands or waving three times, they continue around the circle until they get back to the place vacated by “Sarah”.
 Whoever gets there last is The Host for the next round.

 - Continue playing this way, choosing a different method of running around the circle each time.